 Interns receive two hours of individual supervision per week for their work with couples and individual clients from licensed psychologists who are expected to perform their supervisory responsibilities in an ethical and professional manner.
 Interns will be assigned a primary supervisor for the entire internship year and a secondary supervisor each half of internship.

 Supervision of Group Therapy

-Interns are expected to co-facilitate two groups with a senior staff member each semester, and possibly the summer depending on clinical need.
+Interns are expected to co-facilitate one or two groups with a senior staff member each semester, and possibly the summer depending on clinical need.
 All interns receive 30 minutes of individual supervision on a weekly basis from the senior staff co-facilitator.
 In the spring when interns might co-facilitate a group with another intern, supervision is provided by the interns’ primary supervisor (individual supervisor for entire internship year), secondary supervisor (individual supervisor for half of internship year), or other professional staff member.

 Supervision of Supervision

+This seminar meets for 1 hour/weekly during fall and spring semester.
+Interns are presented with various theories of supervision and relevant research allowing them to develop and nurture their own supervisory approach/style.
+Interns will also be providing supervision during the fall and spring semesters to either master or doctoral level practicum students from the Counseling Psychology & Education Program (CEP) at NMSU.
 Interns meet for one hour/weekly during the fall and spring semesters for supervision of supervision.
 Half the time in the seminar is devoted to case presentation and listening to recorded supervision sessions interns conduct with their individual supervisees.
 This focus provides interns with an opportunity to process their provision of supervision experiences and receive feedback.